Hands. Face. Space.

 - wear a face covering: on public transport and in many indoor spaces, you must wear a face covering by law, unless you are exempt

-- move outdoors, where it is safer and there is more space
+- go outdoors, where it is safer and there is more space

-- if indoors, make sure rooms are well ventilated by keeping windows and doors open
+- if indoors, make sure rooms have a flow of fresh air by keeping windows and doors open

-You do not need to socially distance from anyone in your household, meaning the people you live with.
-You also do not need to socially distance from someone you’re in an established relationship with, or anyone in your legally-permitted support bubble if you are in one.
+You do not need to be socially distanced from anyone in your household, meaning the people you live with.
+You also do not need to be socially distanced from anyone in your support bubble, if you are in one, but maintaining social distance will help reduce transmission.